shenriques/shenriques/README.md

-## Shani Henriques
+## 👋 Hi!
+I'm Shani

 ### Python Engineer | Tech For Good Enthusiast

-👋 Hello there!
-I'm Shani — an anthropology graduate who fell in love with code and found my calling in software engineering.
+An anthropology graduate who fell in love with code and found my calling in software engineering

 ### 💻 Technical Skills